 Oil, natural gas and NGLs are sold at market-based prices to a variety of purchasers, primarily under short-term contracts and long-term contracts in the Uinta Basin at market-based prices.
-Tesoro accounted for 12% of total revenues in 2014; Sunoco Logistics Partners, 10%.
+China National Offshore Oil Corporation Ltd., MidCon Gathering LLC, and Sunoco Logistics Partners Operations GP LLC accounted for 13%, 11%, and 10%, respectively, of the company's total revenues in 2015.

 In the US, Newfield Exploration has steadily shifted its exploration and production focus from the Gulf Coast and Gulf of Mexico to the Mid-Continent and Rocky Mountain regions.
 In particular, it is targeting unconventional oil shale plays, where due to recent improvements in drilling technology it can access a higher return on investment.
 It is also developing its international assets, including its holdings in the Pearl field in the offshore China.